dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/api-reference/utility/multi-frame-cross-filter.md

 `resultItemTypes` is a bitmask representing the result item types to apply the filter to - this value can be a combined value of [`EnumCapturedResultItemType`](../core/enum/captured-result-item-type.md). `time` specifies the target time in *milliseconds*.

+The default value is 3,000 milliseconds.
+This means that when result deduplication is enabled, identical results appearing within 3 seconds of each other will be filtered out by default.

 ### setMaxOverlappingFrames

 Sets the maximum number of overlapping frames to check when the latest overlap filter is on for the specified result item type(s).